objectionary/eo/README.md

 We also want to have an ability to compile it to any other language, like Python, C/C++, Ruby, C#, etc. In other words, EO must be platform independent.

+## Friendly Products

+There are products that use EO or 𝜑-calculus:

+  * [polystat](https://github.com/polystat/polystat) is a static analyzer of EO programs
+  * [eo2py](https://github.com/polystat/eo2py) is a translator of EO to Python

+If you want yours to be in the list, submit a pull request.

 ## Quick Start